mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ---
 title: "Installing NixOS on Raspberry Pi 4"
-date: 2023-06-18T08:31:15-04:00
+date: 2023-07-18T00:00:00-04:00
 tags:
   - nix
   - raspberry pi
-description: TODO
-#images:
+description: A beginner-friendly tutorial for installing NixOS on a Raspberry Pi 4.
+images:
-#  - TODO
+  - nixos-pi4/plasma-desktop2.webp
 ---

 [Nix](https://nixos.org/) is a tool that allows you to define your software environment from code.
-Nix has several components to it, and one of the most interesting to me is NixOS, which lets you use Nix tooling to define your entire OS configuration from plaintext configuration.
+Nix has several components to it, and one of the most interesting to me is NixOS, which lets you use Nix tooling to define your entire OS configuration using plaintext files.

 I only recently started [experimenting with Nix](/notes/nix-first-impressions/), and there's a huge amount to learn.
 One of the first things I tried to do was [install NixOS on my Raspberry Pi](/notes/nix-first-impressions/#failed-attempt-2-nixos-on-the-raspberry-pi-4), but my first several attempts failed.
-It turns out that all NixOS Pi tutorials I could find were either incomplete or out of date.
+Every NixOS Pi tutorial I could find was either incomplete or out of date.

-So, I present to you my complete and working guide to installing NixOS on a Raspberry Pi 4.
+I present to you my complete and working guide to installing NixOS on a Raspberry Pi 4.
 I'm a newcomer to NixOS, so this guide is for Nix beginners, but I assume you have basic familiarity with Raspberry Pi and Linux.

 ## Requirements

 To follow this tutorial, you'll need:

-- Raspberry Pi 4
+- A Raspberry Pi 4
 - A microSD card with at least 8 GB of storage
+- A microSD writer
-- A separate computer to flash the microSD card.
+- A separate computer to flash the microSD card

 ## Download the NixOS microSD image

+To begin, download the NixOS microSD image from the link below:

+- [nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux](https://hydra.nixos.org/build/213143754/download/1/nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux.img.zst)

+{{<notice type="info">}}

-As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is NixOS 21.11, which is almost two years old.
-Later releases don't work on the Raspberry Pi, and I'll explain why [later in this post](#the-future-of-nixos-on-the-raspberry-pi).
+**Note**: As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is NixOS 21.11, which is almost two years old.
+I'll explain why [later in this post](#the-future-of-nixos-on-the-raspberry-pi) why later releases don't work.
 For now, I'm going to run NixOS on the Pi the only way I know how.

-Download the NixOS microSD image from the link below:

-- [nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux](https://hydra.nixos.org/build/213143754/download/1/nixos-sd-image-21.11.337977.2766f77c32e-aarch64-linux.img.zst)
+{{</notice>}}

 ## Decompress the NixOS microSD image

-The NixOS team compresses its microSD images with an uncommon compression format called [Zstandard](https://facebook.github.io/zstd/), an open-source format from Facebook.
-To decompress the image, download the latest Zstandard release for your platform:
+The NixOS team compresses their microSD images with an uncommon compression format called [Zstandard](https://facebook.github.io/zstd/), an open-source format from Facebook.

+To decompress the NixOS image, download the latest Zstandard release for your platform:

 - [Zstandard releases](https://github.com/facebook/zstd/releases/latest)